kndiy/erp/README.md

   between my company and a customer that focused on exporting garments.
 We were supposed to sell dyed fabric to them,
 - Our normal sales to the local market does not need any standard vouchers, everything was recorded by hands into a physical ledger kept by the director,
 - Our main product was un-dyed, greige fabric,
-- Working with an customer that dealt with exporting garments demanded much update to our voucher system, whether it was the delivery notice, or item identification system, or even account-settling form.
+- Working with a customer that dealt with exporting garments demanded much update to our voucher system, whether it was the delivery notice, or item identification system, or even account-settling form.
 We did not even have a mature inventory monitoring system back then.
 Everthing was done by hand and on-demand, which was not even up to par with a normal periodic inventory system.
-- My journey started from using MS Excel (2019) to MS Access (2020-2022) to Spring Boot App (2023).
+- My journey started from using MS Excel (2019: quickest resolution, but extremely slow and un-scalabled) to MS Access (2020-2021: scalabled, but un-portable) to Migrating Back-end database to MySQL (more portable but still waste some setup time when adding new users) to using Spring-Boot MVC-framework App deployed through AWS (2023).
 - In July 2023, the simple erp-application was uploaded to Git, but not quite complete yet.

 The content of this application: